pranavrajaram/lights-out/README.md

  - **U.S._STATE**: Indicates the state where the outage event occurred.
  - **CLIMATE.REGION**: Indicates the climate region where the outage event occurred, as specified by National Centers for Environmental Information.
  - **CLIMATE.CATEGORY**: "Warm", "Cold", or "Normal", represents the climate episodes corresponding to the year.
- - **CAUSE.CATEGORY**: Tthe events that caused the major power outage.
+ - **CAUSE.CATEGORY**: The events that caused the major power outage.
  - **OUTAGE.START.DATE**: The day of the year when the outage event started.
  - **OUTAGE.START.TIME** The time of the day when the outage event started.
  - **OUTAGE.RESTORATION.DATE**: The day of the year when power was restored to all the customers.